realworldocaml/book/other-notes/00-outline.md

         we can implement a number of simple algorithms on lists as a way of showing off the pattern-matching system, and the correctness checks it provides.
+      - *Example*: an ASCII pretty printer for tabular data, using lists and pattern matching.
 1. **Algebraic Data Types**:
       - Explain the interplay between product types and sum types.
       - Explain the option and list types and bool as variants.